 It's sufficiently complex that it could use some advanced features typically provided by a framework.
 Laravel Zero has been on my radar for a while and this feels like a good opportunity to use it;

 I've recently been exposed to Event Sourcing, an approach where an application's state is stored as a sequence of events instead of keeping the current state only.
-Storing my crypto-activity this way could help me understand why the numbers are what they are and allow me to process the data in ways I haven't thought of yet (e.g. through new projections);
+Storing my crypto activity this way could help me understand why the numbers are what they are while allowing me to process the data in ways I haven't thought of yet later on (e.g. through additional projections);

 Event Sourcing is considered a pattern of Domain-Driven Design (DDD), which involves talking to experts to come up with a model matching the business domain.
-I've got access to an accountant I can ask questions to and there's now plenty of literature available, which makes this approach possible for this project.
+I've got access to an accountant I can ask questions to and there's now plenty of literature available out there, which makes this approach suitable for this project.

 Build in public

-Finally, the third reason I'm writing this series is that I've been interested in building in public for a while now.
-This approach is usually taken with an entrepreneurial mindset – advertise the product you're planning to build, document and share your progress, grow an audience and gather feedback along the way, and hopefully convert part of that audience to buyers when the product is finally available.
+Finally, the third reason I'm writing this series is that I've been interested in building in public for a while.
+This approach is usually taken with an entrepreneurial mindset – advertise the product you're planning to build, document and share your progress, grow an audience and gather feedback along the way.
+The goal is to then convert part of that audience to buyers when the product is finally available.

 The main difference here is I've got nothing to sell.
-The tool will be open-source and people will be free to use it if they want to, although if they do it will be their responsibility to ensure the implemented rules are correct (by running the results through an accountant, for instance).
+The tool will be open-source and people will be free to use it if they want to, although if they do it will be their responsibility to ensure the numbers are correct (by running them by an accountant, for instance).

 I am not an expert in DDD any more than I am an Event Sourcing guru.
-My aim here is to learn as much as possible on these topics by building, and to document my findings as I go.
-I hope to help others along the way, and maybe gather useful feedback if people care enough to chip in.
+My aim here is to learn as much as possible on these topics by building and to document my findings as I go.
+I hope to introduce others to these topics along the way, and to maybe gather useful feedback if people are kind enough to chip in.
 I'm also keen to explore how far PHP CLI applications can go.